With a few basic paint and upholstery tricks, you can turn a $5 thrift store find into a gorgeous new design piece for your home.

 4. Allow paint to dry thoroughly.
 This should take at least a day or so.
 In the meantime, you can re-cover the seat cushion.
-I used 2″ foam to make it nice and comfy.
-Then I wrapped that in batting and stapled on the new fabric.
+I used 2″ craft foam to make it nice and comfy.
+Then I wrapped that in quilt batting and stapled on the new fabric.

-Add batting, then staple (even more carefully) the front fabric to the frame.
-Clip the edges as closely as possible, but not so close that they’ll pull free from the staples.
+Once the layers of fabric are stapled in place, you’ll need to clip the edges as closely as possible, but not so close that they’ll pull free from the staples.

-6. Cover the staples and edges with decorative edging.
+6. Cover the staples and edges by gluing on decorative trim.
 This looks like a small detail on the finished product, but is actually a critical part of the project.